 Down Payment – Buying a house or a car?
 Those don’t come cheap.
 Have a special place to stash your money when saving for a down payment.
 Your cash will grow faster with the higher interest rate, too.

 Big Purchases – Savings accounts are the perfect way to save for big purchases.
 If you’ve got your eye on a boat or are thinking of splurging on new furniture, set aside a little cash each week to make your dreams a reality.

 Benefits of Using Betterment Cash Reserve

-- Unlimited Withdrawals – Most savings accounts let you take out money a maximum of 6 times per statement cycle, but you don’t have to worry about that with this account.
+- Unlimited Withdrawals – Some savings accounts still restrict the number of transactions you can make per statement cycle, but you don’t have to worry about that with this account.
 With this account, there’s no limit to how many transfers you make.

 - Low Initial Deposit Requirement – Betterment Cash Reserve helps you make the most of your money, and you only need a minimum deposit of $10 to build your savings.

 - No Fees – There are no fees on your account balance and no minimum balance to maintain.

 - FDIC-insured – The FDIC insures funds in the account for up to $1,000,000.